 Within the scope of the collaboration with Consumer Associations, the project "Mettere in comune competenze" (Skills pooling) has been set up.
 It stems from the Bank’s intention to improve the mutual knowledge and collaboration skills to the benefit of customers and consumers.

 "Formiamo l’Italia dei Consumatori" (Let’s train Italian consumers), a series of seminars on economic and financial issues.
-Intesa Sanpaolo specialists (Training Department) “tutored” the Associations’ central management on aspects of the banking industry: from the ABC of markets and financial instruments, to the basics of risks and returns, asset management, derivatives and the main analysis methods.
+Intesa Sanpaolo specialists (Training Department) and the Group's managers “tutored” the Associations’ central management on aspects of the banking industry: from the ABC of markets and financial instruments, to the basics of risks and returns, asset management, derivatives and the main analysis methods.
 Specialists concluded with an in-depth study of the regulatory framework and the mechanisms that led to the Subprime crisis, which evolved into the sovereign debt crisis.
-After the first cycle of seminars, updating sessions followed, the last one in 2019, focused on the international macro-economic scenario and the banking system, on the insurance and social security sector, on investment products, the PSD2 and the world of online banking services.
+After the first cycle of seminars, updating sessions followed, the last in the current year (2021), focused on the international macro-economic scenario and the banking system, on the insurance and social security sector, on investment products, the PSD2, the world of online banking services and the digital economy.

 "Formiamo la banca dei consumatori" (Let’s train the consumers’ bank) aimed at promoting a training programme for all Intesa Sanpaolo employees in Italy with the intention to develop a greater knowledge of consumer culture and improving customer relations skills.
 The project involves the different training channels: